hoooknew/pancake-spotify-player/docs/features-and-bugs.md

 - [ ] prevent multiple copies of the app from opening?
 - [ ] can I prevent the downloaded msi from being blocked my windows for free?
 - [ ] handle the bad gateway error without signing the user out?
-- [x] the queue in the playlist model crashes because I'm updating the list contents on a background thread.
-- [x] docked windows don't stay attached on high dpi displays. it looks like i need to use the dpi as a divisor.
 - [ ] the get Queue call freaks out when the client is playing from an auto gen playlist that happens after a normal playlist ends.